GhostAIDLP/GhostAI_DLP/README-Docker.md

 ```

 ### Scanner Configuration
-The SDK uses `src/ghostai/config/scanners.yaml` to configure which scanners are enabled:
+The SDK uses `src/ghostai/config/scanners.yaml` to configure which scanners are enabled.
+Current defaults in code:

 ```yaml
 profiles: